-Training and coaching for organisations committed to psychological safety, wellbeing and genuine inclusion
+Training and coaching for organisations committed to psychological safety, wellbeing

 I help higher education organisations create neuro-inclusive workplaces so everyone can work to their full potential.